kzoran/pan-os-terraform/deploy_vmseries_fwl_on_vsphere/README.md

 ### Prerequsites

-You need to download VM-Series ova from support.paloaltonetworks Portal.
+You need to download VM-Series ova from CSP Portal (support.paloaltonetworks.com).

 Create a VM-Series template in your vCenter enviroment and name it pa-vm-template.